jepstein-eagle/adaptable/packages/adaptable/readme/functions/action-column-function.md

 ## FAQ

+**Can we choose how to render the button in the Action Column?**

+Yes.
+You can provide your own RenderFunction which can return a button that fits your requirements

+**What happens if I don't want a button in a particular row?**

+Provide an implementation for optional ShouldRenderPredicate property when you define the Action Column.
+This will return true / false for each row if the button should be displayed.

+**How do I know when a button in an Action Column has been clicked?**

+Each time a button is clicked in an ActionColumn, AdapTable will fire an ActionColumnClicked event.
+You can listen to this event and respond as appropriate.
+The args for this event contain the Column, the row and the row node.
+See the api docs for more information.

+**Can I delete an Action Column at run time?**

+No, not at the moment.
+Action Column is considered to be Design Time State - which means that it is provided by developers as Predefined Config and cannot be overriden and saved by users at Run Time.

 **Can we create / update / delete Action Columns at Run-Time?**

 No, they are a Design-Time only Function; they can be accessed at Run-Time but not created or edited.